michelelissoni/QClassiPy/docs/get_started.md

 18. You can edit the polygon further, for instance with the Vertex Tool <img src="https://github.com/michelelissoni/QClassiPy/blob/main/docs/images/vertex_tool.png" height="40">.
 Every time you Save Edits <img src="https://github.com/michelelissoni/QClassiPy/blob/main/docs/images/save_edits.png" height="40">, the changes will be transferred to the map below.

-19. For finer adjustments, you can switch to the Brush tool and the Erase tool.
+19. For finer adjustments, you can switch to the Brush tool and the Erase tool, which works like the Brush tool, but sets the pixels to the NULL value.
 In this case, the `polymask` layer will disappear, but it will re-appear if you switch the Polygon tool on again.
-The Erase tool works like the Brush tool, but sets the pixels to the NULL value.
+The Polygon tool is best suited to situations when you have isolated patches that you are classifying surrounded by null pixels.
+In a LULC map where every pixel is classified, it can sometimes create small gaps in the map.

 20. Once you are finished, save.
 Before closing, let's clean up the symbology.
 You can switch between Draw values and edit their definitions to match the legend (step 3).
 You will see that there are 256 available values (the symbology has been inherited from the original LULC dataset), but the ones beyond 11 are empty.
 We can therefore remove them.
 Set the Draw Value to 11.
 Then, under the `Remove class` button, check `Larger`.
 Then click `Remove class`.
 All the classes beyond 11 will be removed (Warning: if you remove a class that is represented on the map, all the pixels with that value will be turned to NULL).
 If you later re-open the file, you will find that this symbology has been saved.